phoenixding/tbsp/README.md

 used to filter SNPs, potentially redundant to expression.

 * __-l__:
-Optional input, this species the labels for the cells.
+Optional input, this specifies the labels for the cells.
 File format (tab-delimited):
 ```
 cell1	label1